Andrew has more than 30 years experience serving the natural environment and leading environmental organisations.

-He has led community-based campaigns to protect threatened bushland areas, worked for the National Parks Association of NSW as its executive officer, the NSW National Parks and Wildlife Service and Trust for Nature (Victoria) and is a respected participant in Australia’s conservation sector.
+He has led community-based campaigns to protect threatened bushland areas, worked for the National Parks Association of NSW as its executive officer, worked for the NSW National Parks and Wildlife Service and Trust for Nature (Victoria) and served in leadership roles in Australia’s conservation sector.

 Andrew believes that invasive species, along with climate change, is one of this century’s two greatest threats to Australia’s natural environment yet invasive species are without the high-level attention they deserve.

-He is vice chair of Environmental Justice Australia and president of 4nature.
-He is a member of the NSW Biosecurity Advisory Committee representing the Nature Conservation Council of NSW, the Biosecurity Queensland Ministerial Advisory Committee representing the Queensland Conservation Council.
+Until 2018 he was a member of the NSW Biosecurity Advisory Committee representing the Nature Conservation Council of NSW and the Biosecurity Queensland Ministerial Advisory Committee, representing Queensland Conservation Council.
 In 2018 he was a member of the National Biosecurity Statement drafting group.

 Andrew works on the land of the Gandangara and Darug people.